Some irresponsible nations with hegemonic tendencies twisting definition of UNCLOS: Rajnath Singh | Law-Order

 Following the order, China said the award is ''null and void and has no binding force'' and it neither accepts nor recognizes it.

+"It becomes the primary objective of the Indian Navy to keep the Indo-Pacific open, safe, and secure," he said.
+Singh asserted that India's interests are directly linked with the Indian Ocean and the region is crucial for the world economy.
+"Challenges such as piracy, terrorism, illegal smuggling of arms and narcotics, human trafficking, illegal fishing, and damage to the environment are equally responsible for affecting the maritime domain.
+Therefore, the role of the Indian Navy becomes very important in the entire Indo-Pacific region," he added.

-He said countries the world over are working towards making their military power strong and modern due to global security reasons, border disputes, and the importance to maintain maritime dominance.
+Countries world over are working towards making their military power strong and modern due to global security reasons, border disputes, and importance to maintain maritime dominance, he said.

 There is a rising demand for military equipment.
 Reports suggest that the world over the cost for security is expected to reach USD 2.1 trillion.
 In 5-10 years, this is expected to rise manifold, Singh noted.